stephenmcd/mezzanine/README.rst

   editor for Mezzanine.
 * `mezzanine-meze`_ - Adds support for `reStructuredText`_,
   `Pygments`_ and more, to Mezzanine's rich text editing.
+* `mezzanine-pageimages`_ - Add background and banner images per page in Mezzanine.

 Donating
 ========